Last revised 2019 (changes to membership categories and fees to be implemented in 2020)

-The archival records of the CNSA will be housed at Nova Scotia Archives in accordance with the terms and conditions of a record of gift agreement between the CNSA and Nova Scotia Archives.
+The archival records of the CNSA will be housed at the Nova Scotia Archives in accordance with the terms and conditions of a record of gift agreement between the CNSA and the Nova Scotia Archives.

 Officers: Retiring officers and chairpersons of CNSA positions and committees should pass on their official CNSA files to their successors in office.